Mayerch1/TheDiscordSoundboard/readme.md

 ##### What the bot needs:

 1. Rights to join a channel (permanent)
-2. Rights to transmitt audio into that channel (permanent)
+2. Rights to transmit audio into that channel (permanent)
+3. Rights to view all channels (comfort feature)
 </br>

 ---